Philippine minister orders small-scale mining halt after landslides

 Mangkhut, with hurricane-force winds well over 200 km per hour (124 miles per hour), barreled past the northern tip of the Philippines on Saturday, killing at least 50 people, the majority of them due to landslides.

-It then skirted south of Hong Kong and neighboring Macau, before making landfall in China.
+It then skirted south of Hong Kong and neighbouring Macau, before making landfall in China.

 Reporting by Manolo Serapio Jr.; editing by Christian Schmollinger